Analysts Mean recommendation for Costco Wholesale Corporation (COST) was 2.20: Is this the key time?

 Costco Wholesale Corporation had a pretty favorable run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $325.26 on 02/21/20, with the lowest value was $233.05 for the same time period, recorded on 05/31/19.

-The company’s shares, operating in the sector of services managed to top a trading volume set approximately around 5.39 million for the day, which was evidently higher, when compared to the average daily volumes of the shares.
+The company’s shares, operating in the sector of services managed to top a trading volume set approximately around 953013 for the day, which was evidently lower, when compared to the average daily volumes of the shares.

 During the last month, 13 analysts gave the Costco Wholesale Corporation a BUY rating, 3 of the polled analysts branded the stock as an OVERWEIGHT, 11 analysts were recommending to HOLD this stock, 2 of them gave the stock UNDERWEIGHT rating, and 0 of the polled analysts provided SELL rating.